sympy/SymPEPs/SymPEP-0001.md

 A SymPEP can also be **Rejected**.
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this fact.
-The **Withdrawn** status is similar—it means that the SymPEP author themselves has decided that the SymPEP is actually a bad idea, or has accepted that a competing proposal is a better alternative.
+The **Withdrawn** status is similar, it means that the SymPEP author themselves has decided that the SymPEP is actually a bad idea or has accepted that a competing proposal is a better alternative.

 SymPEPs can also be **Superseded** by a different SymPEP, rendering the original obsolete.

 Process SymPEPs may also have a status of **Active** if they are never meant to be completed, e.g. SymPEP 1 (this SymPEP).

 ### Merging the SymPEP Document Pull Request